 Let’s face it, no one wants to think about being involved in an auto accident.
 However, according to the National Safety Council, there are approximately 10 million auto accidents every year in the United States.
 So, chances are, at some point in your life its going to happen to you.
 Let the Tallahassee auto accident attorneys at Barrett Nonni & Homola help!
 Here are some things to keep in mind when you are involved in a auto accident:

-1. Get Police to the Scene Immediately after a collision, the first thing you should do, if able, is to call authorities to get to the scene.
+1. Get Police to the Scene Immediately after a car collision, the first thing you should do, if able, is to call authorities to get to the scene.
 Once on the scene, authorities will interview drivers and witnesses and usually determine which party is at fault in causing the collision.
 They will also collect contact and insurance information from all parties involved and make sure each party has that information before leaving the scene.
 Having insurance information for the other party makes it easy to contact their insurance company and report the claim.
 Also, having crash report from the authorities helps when the at-fault parties’ insurance company is determining fault, I cannot tell you how many times the at-fault drivers’ version of events is completely different than what is contained in the crash report.
 2. Take Photographs Again, if able, taking photos of the damage sustained by all involved vehicles is a very good idea.
 Having damage photos will help to establish the severity of the collision.
 It is also important to take photos of the vehicles in their final resting positions at the scene as those photos can help to establish which party is at fault in causing the collision.
 Further, if there were other circumstances that contributed to the collision, such as a bush blocking a driver’s line of sight or a defective street sign, make sure to take photos of those things as well.